anartovich/streams-open-docs/content/en/docs/relnotes/20210820_streams_relnotes.md

 It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this new version.

-### Streams Helm chart enhancements
+### Kubernetes requirements

-The following Helm chart dependency images were upgraded:
+Kubernetes supported versions are now from 1.19 to 1.21.

-* MariaDB new docker image tag: `10.4.19-debian-10-r39`
+### Streams third-parties

-* Kafka new docker image tag: `2.8.0-debian-10-r55`
+The following third-parties has been upgraded:

-* Zookeeper new docker image tag: `3.7.0-debian-10-r95`
+* Nginx Ingress Controller: `0.48.1`

 ## Deprecated features
 <!-- As part of our software development life cycle, we constantly review our Streams offering. -->